 Plaza de la Merced or Mercy Square is also known to many as Plaza del Mercado and Plaza de Riego.

-Many notable personalities such as Pablo Picasso and Fernando Ortiz are said to have lived within the vicinity of the square, possibly making them frequent visitors of Plaza de la Merced.
+Many notable personalities such as Pablo Picasso and Fernando Ortiz have lived within the vicinity of the square, possibly making them frequent Plaza de la Merced visitors.

 The highlight of Plaza de la Merced has got to be the Monument to Torrijos, a giant obelisk commemorating the fall of General José María Torrijos and his companions in the hands of Ferdinand VII.